 Instead, it’s a musicalized version of Joseph L. Mankiewicz’s 1950 Best Picture Oscar winner All About Eve.
 Lauren Bacall starred as Margo Channing (Bette Davis in the movie).

 Helen Morgan – as herself – also gets to sing “What Wouldn’t I Do for That Man” in another 1929 release, Millard Webb’s Glorifying the American Girl.

-“Applause Movie: Revolutionary Early Talkie Is Helen Morgan Showcase” last updated in October 2021.
+“Applause (1929) Movie Review: Rouben Mamoulian’s Revolutionary Early Talkie Is Excellent Helen Morgan Showcase” last updated in January 2023.